leeb48/Ticketing-App/readme.md

 ## Start here
 - [ ] create checkout step using stripe
  - [ ] after/during checkout, booking will be in processing.
 After transaction is processed, then update the status to booked
+ - [ ] redirect the user to a order confirmation page
 - [ ] prevent going back to checkout page after purchasing

 ## Application TODO